73 pc CEOs globally expect eco growth to decline; most pessimistic outlook in over a decade: PwC survey | Health

 - Switzerland

-Releasing the annual survey on the first day of the World Economic Forum Annual Meeting here, PwC said this is a significant departure from the optimistic outlook of 2021 and 2022 when more than two thirds thought economic growth would improve.
+Releasing the annual survey on the first day of the World Economic Forum Annual Meeting here on Monday, PwC said this is a significant departure from the optimistic outlook of 2021 and 2022 when more than two-thirds thought economic growth would improve.

 This is the most pessimistic CEOs have been regarding global economic growth since PwC began asking this question 12 years ago.